MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 **Changed**

 * Change ``CM4hardfp_IAR83`` compiler flags.
-*  Remove RAW images from cache as soon as possible to reduce java heap usage.
+*  Remove RAW images from cache as soon as possible to reduce Managed Heap usage.
-* Do not cache RAW images with their paths to reduce java heap usage.
+* Do not cache RAW images with their paths to reduce Managed Heap usage.

 **Fixed**